Rights to Light VAT on Compensation

 The sale or rental of domestic property such as a house or flat is exempt from VAT.
 This means that an individual or company purchasing a property would not be liable to VAT, and nor would a tenant paying rent.

-Rights of Light Compensation for Domestic Property is Exempt from VAT
+Rights to Light Compensation for Domestic Property is Exempt from VAT

 Compensation for Commercial Premises